dalbay/Angular-and-NET_Core-Sample-App/README.md

 <br/>

-## I. Setting Up the App Infrastructure
+## A. Setting Up the App Infrastructure

 ### 1. .NET Core Templates